bizzclaw/car-models/README.md

 DATABASE_URL=mysql://username:password@127.0.0.1:3306/database_name?serverVersion=5.7
 ```

-the final step before you can deploy is to build the database using the json fixtures.
+the final step before you can deploy is to build the database migrations and fill it using the json fixtures.
 In a terminal from the backend folder, enter this command:

 ```BASH
 bin/console doctrine:fixtures:load